Rixhee/virtual_assistant/README.md

 # Introduction

 <h3>
-    This is my final project for Harvard CS50x course.
+    This is my final project for Harvard's CS50x course.
 I have tried to create Jarvis, who is basically iron man's virtual assistant(like Siri and Alexa).
 I created this project using the programming language Python.
 <h3>
 <br>